HRegniez/P12---Portfolio/README.md

 # My portfolio

-This project is my first web developer portfolio, coded with REACT and SASS using VITE.
+This project is my first web developer portfolio, coded and designed by myself using REACT and SASS on VITE.

+The paralax effect was hand-coded as an extra challenge.

 ## Table of contents